mathquill/mathquill/docs/Api_Methods.md

 MQ(mathFieldSpan).data.foo // => 'bar'
 ```

-# MathField Methods
+# MathQuill base methods

-The following are methods that every MathField has.
-These are the only methods that static fields have and a subset of the methods that editable fields have.
+The following are methods that every MathQuill object has.
+These are the only methods that static math instances have and a subset of the methods that editable fields have.

-## revert()
+## .revert()

-Any element that has been turned into a MathQuill element can be reverted:
+Any element that has been turned into a MathQuill instance can be reverted:
 ```html
 <span id="revert-me" class="mathquill-static-math">
   some <code>HTML</code>